danielabar/js-design-patterns-tuts/README.md

 ## Modules

 JavaScript lacks the concept of privacy.
-But it can be somewhat emulated using functional scope and closures.
+This can cause problems as demonstrated in this [example](src/module-pattern/no-privacy.js) and [test](uitest/no-privacy-test.js)

 ### The Basic Module Pattern

+Privacy can be somewhat emulated using functional scope and closures, as demonstrated in this [example](src/module-pattern/simple-module.js) and [test](uitest/simple-module-test/js)

+Basic module pattern is implemented with an immediatelely invoked function and returns an object.
+It makes uses of the local scope of the immediately invoked function to emulate privacy, and only the attributes of the returned object are public.